School Policies and Regulations

 • Field Trips

-For educational trips during the year, students must wear uniforms unless the activity merits an alternate form of dress.
-Parents will be notified about the dress for the day by the classroom teacher.
+For educational trips during the school year, students must wear their school uniforms unless the activity merits an alternate form of dress.
+Parents will be notified by the classroom teachers of the dress code for the day.

 FLYNN & O'HARA INFORMATION